Terry Blair (serial killer): 2003–2004 murders

 On October 15, 2004, Terry Blair was charged with eight counts of first-degree murder, one count of first-degree assault, and three counts of forcible rape.
 Prosecutors agreed not to seek the death penalty in exchange for Blair waiving his right to a jury trial, and thus Judge John O'Malley oversaw the bench trial.
 Two of the murder charges (for Sandra Reed and Nellia Harris) were dropped.
 The rape and assault charges were also dropped.

 Although the evidence was mainly circumstantial, Blair's DNA was found on victim Sheliah McKinzie.
 Blair's defense was that this item of evidence only proved he had engaged in sex with the victim.
 The prosecution countered that since she hadn't tidied herself up afterwards, Blair must have been the last to see her alive.
 Blair denied making the 911 calls, and the prosecution introduced linguistics testimony to confirm their assertion that Blair made the 911 calls.
 The judge ruled the weight of evidence indicated the voice was Blair's.

 Judge O'Malley ruled Blair guilty on March 27, 2008, and he was sentenced to six life sentences with no possibility of parole for these six murders.

-Because Blair continues to deny responsibility for the crimes, his motive cannot be understood beyond a compulsion to kill prostitutes.
+Because Blair continued to deny responsibility for the crimes until his death, his motive could not be understood beyond a compulsion to kill prostitutes.

-Blair is currently housed in the Potosi Correctional Center in Mineral Point, Missouri.
+Blair was housed in the Potosi Correctional Center in Mineral Point, Missouri.

-Blair appealed his conviction, but his appeal was denied by the Missouri Court of Appeals in August, 2009.
+Blair appealed his conviction, but his appeal was denied by the Missouri Court of Appeals in August 2009.